tferrari92/automate-all-the-things/README.md

 * * *

 # **CUSTOM SETUP**
-In order to turn this whole deployment into your own thing, we need to do some initial setup.
+In order to turn this whole deployment into your own thing, we need to do some initial setup:
 1. Clone this repo
 ```bash
 git clone https://github.com/tferrari92/automate-all-the-things.git
 ```
-2. Move into the directory
+2. Move into the directory.
 ```bash
 cd automate-all-the-things
 ```
 2. Run the initial setup script.
-Come back when you are done
+Come back when you are done.
 ```bash
 python3 python/initial-setup.py
 ```